October 28, 2025

 3. Motivation and support

-4. Clear learning objectives and success measurement
+4. Clear learning objectives and measuring success

-How E-Learning is used in practice
+How e-learning is applied in practice

 A presence phase refers to the part of a training where learners and trainers meet in person, for example, for group exercises, discussions, or practical applications.
-When these phases are combined with online sections, it is referred to as Blended Learning.
+When these phases are combined with online sections, it is referred to as blended learning.

-E-Learning with blink.it: Simple, effective, and human
+E-learning with blink.it: Simple, effective, and human

 • Learners experience a clear structure, motivating content, and easy access, whether on a PC or smartphone.